JanielDary/ImmoralFiber/README.md

 Example command:  `PoisonFiber.exe -p 1234 -do`

-The first sub-technique records the resumption address by reading the first value on top of the dormant Fiber's stack.
-It then adds writable memory permissions & injects our malicious shellcode here providing enough space is available.
+The first sub-technique records the resumption address by reading the first value on top of the Dormant Fiber's stack.
+It then adds writable memory permissions & injects our malicious shellcode here (providing enough space is available).
 Whenever the dormant Fiber is switched to naturally by the process the shellcode will be executed on our behalf instead of the legitimate Fiber code.

 ![FiberOverwrite](Images/FiberOverwrite.png)

-*NOTE: As previously mentioned directly adding RWX memory permissions is rather crude, in real world scenarios you would change this to avoid detection, but here it doesn't matter since it the POC is just a demonstration.
+*NOTE: As previously mentioned directly adding RWX memory permissions is rather crude, in real world scenarios you would change this to avoid detection, but here it doesn't matter since the POC is just a demonstration.
 In addition, overwriting the legitimate Fiber code directly without restoring it afterwards will likely crash the injected process after the shellcode has finished executing.*

 #### Dormant Fiber injection via redirecting execution flow.